jdhollis/homebrew-fenna/README.md

 # homebrew-fenna

-If you'd like to install `fenna` via Homebrew, first you'll need to tap this repository—
+If you'd like to install `fenna` via Homebrew, first you'll need to tap this repository:

 ```bash
 brew tap jdhollis/fenna
 ```

-After that, you can install `fenna` with—
+After that, you can install `fenna` with:

 ```bash
 brew install fenna